-Maryland’s strategic location is a boon for distribution.
-At the center of the East Coast and next door to the nation’s capital, Maryland anchors one of the country’s busiest commercial corridors—and your products are within an overnight drive of one-third of the U.S. population.
+Maryland’s prime location makes it ideal for logistics and distribution.
+At the center of the East Coast and next door to the nation’s capital, Maryland anchors one of the country’s busiest commercial corridors—and products are within an overnight drive of one-third of the U.S. population.

 The University of Maryland College Park ranks 13th in the nation in undergraduate supply chain management/logistics.